zhiqiangdon/CU-Net/README.md

 If we couple each U-Net pair in multiple U-Nets, the coupling connections would have quadratic growth with respect to the U-Net number.
 To make the model more parameter efficient, we propose the order-K coupling to trim off the long-distance coupling connections.
 <p align="center"><img src="figures/order-k.jpg" alt="" width="400"></p>
 For simplicity, each dot represents one U-Net.
 The red and blue lines are the shortcut connections of inside semantic blocks and outside inputs.
-Order-0 connectivity ({\bf Top}) strings U-Nets together only by their inputs and outputs, i.e. stacked U-Nets.
-Order-1 connectivity ({\bf Middle}) has shortcut connections for adjacent U-Nets.
-Similarly, order-2 connectivity ({\bf Bottom}) has shortcut connections for 3 nearby U-Nets.
+Order-0 connectivity (Top) strings U-Nets together only by their inputs and outputs, i.e. stacked U-Nets.
+Order-1 connectivity (Middle) has shortcut connections for adjacent U-Nets.
+Similarly, order-2 connectivity (Bottom) has shortcut connections for 3 nearby U-Nets.

 ### Prerequisites